+Never registrable

+The grounds on which the defendant can argue that a trademark was not registrable mirror those that establish registrability.

+Lost distinctiveness

-Never registrable The grounds on which the defendant can argue that a trademark was not registrable mirror those that establish registrability.
-Lost distinctiveness A defendant can argue that the trademark does not distinguish the goods and services in association with which it is used by its owner from the goods and services of others.
+A defendant can argue that the trademark does not distinguish the goods and services in association with which it is used by its owner from the goods and services of others.
 This ground is assessed as of the date of the litigation.
 Only in rare cases can the defendant's own infringing sales be used to support a claim of loss of distinctiveness.

+Abandonment

-Abandonment A trademark that has been abandoned with intention is invalid.
-Non-entitlement A prior trademark user has senior rights.
+A trademark that has been abandoned with intention is invalid.

+Non-entitlement

+A prior trademark user has senior rights.
 A registered trademark can thus be invalidated on the basis of prior use of a confusing trademark, upon the application by the earlier mark user, but only if that earlier mark had not been abandoned on the date that the registered trademark was advertised.
-Defective application A trademark registration can be expunged on the basis that the application was defective - for example, because the first use date or proposed use claim was false or its subject matter did not qualify as a trademark.
-Registrations that are five years and older cannot be contested on the basis of prior use, without proof that the registered user adopted the mark with knowledge of the prior use.
-Appeals process All decisions of the registrar of trademarks may be appealed, as of right, to the Federal Court of Canada within two months of the date on which the decision was dispatched.
+In addition, registrations that are five years and older cannot be contested on the basis of prior use, without proof that the registered user adopted the mark with knowledge of the prior use.

+Rad faith

+A trademark registration can be expunged on the basis that the application was filed in bad faith.

+Damages

+The Federal Court of Appeal recently affirmed that owning a trademark registration is an absolute defence to a requirement to pay damages or disgorge profits during the period of registration.
+This defence stands even if the registration is later invalidated, unless it was void ab initio.

+Therefore, in addition to defences on liability, a defendant may have recourse to a defence against owing damages where the infringing activities involve a defendant's use of its own registered, but infringing, trademark.

+Appeals process

+All decisions of the registrar of trademarks may be appealed, as of right, to the Federal Court within two months of the date on which the decision was dispatched.
 These include appeals of refusals to register a trademark, cancellation of a trademark and decisions in opposition proceedings (including the decision not to reject an opposition where it did not raise a substantial issue for decision).

-The appeal is effected by filing a notice of application with the registrar of the Federal Court of Canada.
-On appeal, additional evidence may be filed without leave, and the court may substitute its decision for the registrar's decision, without deference if the new evidence is materially different from that before the registrar.
+The appeal is effected by filing a notice of application with the registrar of the Federal Court.
+On appeal, additional evidence may be filed without leave, and the court may substitute its decision for the registrar's decision, without deference, if the new evidence is materially different from that before the registrar.
 If no new evidence is filed, the appeal is not a de novo hearing, as the original record before the registrar remains the record before the court.
 The decision will be set aside if it is demonstrably unreasonable.

 An appeal from an action or application heard by the Federal Court of Canada, at first instance or otherwise, is appealable as of right to the Federal Court of Appeal.
 The appellant must file, within 30 days of the pronouncement of judgment or determination appealed from, a notice of appeal setting out the grounds of appeal.
 Only with leave and in rare instances may additional evidence be filed on appeal.
 On issues of law, the Federal Court is not entitled to deference.
 The Federal Court of Appeal can overturn a finding of fact only if the Federal Court judge made a palpable and overriding error with respect to that finding.

-With leave, and only on issues of national importance, the losing party can appeal an order of the Federal Court of Appeal to the Supreme Court of Canada.
-WTR
+With leave, and only on issues of national importance, the losing party can appeal an order of the Federal Court of Appeal to the Supreme Court of Canada. wra

+Bennett Jones